Page Reviewed / Updated - Mar. 2015

 1) Age - persons must be at least 65 years old to receive services.

-2) Place of Residence - applicants must be willing to live in an approved assisted living residence or at home.
+2) Place of Residence - applicants must be willing to live in an approved assisted living residence or at home instead of in a nursing home.

 3) Functional - individuals must be assessed and found to require the level of care provided in nursing homes.